It’s been a long road for Shorty’s Pins x Pints, but on Feb. 21 the “retro-tainment” complex opens on the North Shore.

-The local HiLife Hospitality Group started planning the North Shore “retro-tainment” complex in 2018.
-By late 2021, customers should finally be able to visit the site at 353 North Shore Dr. to play duckpin bowling, bocce, shuffleboard and pinball while enjoying beers and handheld bites.
+The local HiLife Hospitality Group started planning the spot in 2018.
+Visitors to 353 North Shore Dr. can play duckpin bowling, bocce, shuffleboard and pinball while enjoying beers and handheld bites.

 “We are excited to open a fun and relaxed place where people can hang out with their friends,” says co-owner Mike Hanley.
 “It really complements the neighborhood.”